Temecula Valley

 Robert Renzoni

-While on the path to become an airline pilot, Rusty Manning, founder and pilot at A Grape Escape Balloon Adventure fell in love with ballooning as a crew member for a hot air balloon company in 1990.
-Even though flying planes were in his sights, he was intrigued with the adventure that ballooning provided.
-Then he went up in a one and that experience led to his exciting destiny.
-“I was completely hooked after my first flight,” Manning said.
+What started over 200 years ago has become a unique bucket-list item in Temecula, thanks in part to Rusty and Cherise Manning, who have been operating A Grape Escape Balloon Adventure for more than 30 years.
+While on the path to become an airline pilot, Rusty fell in love with ballooning.
 His first job as a commercial pilot saw the aviation buff flying the iconic Tony the Tiger shaped hot air balloon across the United States with Kellogg’s.
 Manning has logged over 10,000 hours in a hot air balloon and has flown in 26 states in the United States and six countries.
-“You get to see passengers experiencing one of the first methods of air transportation,” Manning said.
-“You also get to experience the feeling of floating and there is nothing else like it.”
+“I get to see passengers experiencing one of the first methods of air transportation,” he said.
+“I also get to experience the feeling of floating, and there is nothing else like it.”

 Thom Curry